marcospiau/ml-devops-eng-nanodegree-churn-prediction/README.md

 ```

-Data generated during tests can be found on `./test_outputs`.

 ## Linting
 [`pylint`](https://pylint.org/) is used for code linting.
 Pylint configuration file `.pylintrc` is modified to supress warning about variables commonly used in data science (ie: df, X_train, etc).
 Below is the command and expected output using `pylint`:
 ```bash